 Trying to find help to make money online can be exhausting.
 Let alone the times you may have lost all your money.
-This is why it’s so important to research these products and systems before purchasing.
+This is why it’s so important to research these products and systems before purchasing them.
 This is a very important step because they never seem to tell you the whole truth.

 Today, I want to share with you the Easy 1Up review, so you can make an informed decision.
 You’ve most likely seen an advertisement for this, claiming how you can make big money with this system.

-Through research, I’ve discovered facts which will hopefully make your decision easier to make.
+Through research, I’ve discovered facts that will hopefully make your decision easier to make.
 I’ll show what the system actually is, what’s included, and what type of person would have the most success with it.

 For those of you who want to learn how to make money online, with a proven system, please click here.